 We cannot be certain that patents will be issued or granted with respect to applications that are currently pending, or that issued or granted patents will not later be found to be invalid or enforceable.
 The patent position of biopharmaceutical companies is generally uncertain because it involves complex legal and factual considerations.
 The standards applied by the European Patent Office, the United States Patent and Trademark Office, or USPTO, and foreign patent offices in granting patents are not always applied uniformly or predictably.
 For example, there is no uniform worldwide policy regarding patentable subject matter or the scope of claims allowable in biopharmaceutical patents.
 Consequently, patents may not issue from our pending patent applications.
 As such, we do not know the degree of future protection that we will have on our proprietary products and technology.
 The scope of patent protection that the European Patent Office and the USPTO will grant with respect to the antibodies in our antibodies product pipeline is uncertain.
 It is possible that the European Patent Office and the USPTO will not allow broad antibody claims that cover antibodies closely related to our product candidates as well as the specific antibody.
 As a result, upon receipt of EMA or FDA approval, competitors may be free to market antibodies almost identical to ours, including biosimilar antibodies, thereby decreasing our market share.
-However, a competitor cannot submit to the FDA an application for a biosimilar product based on one of our products until four years following the date of approval of our "reference product," and the FDA may not approve such a biosimilar product until 12 years from the date on which the reference product was approved.
-See the section of this prospectus titled "Business-Government Regulation-Licensure and Regulation of Biologics in the United States-Biosimilars and Exclusivity" for more details regarding biosimilar regulatory exclusivities.
+However, a competitor cannot submit to the FDA an application for a biosimilar product based on one of our products until four years from the date of approval of our "reference product," and the FDA may not approve such a biosimilar product until 12 years from the date on which the reference product, and the FDA may not approve such a biosimilar sand Exclusivity" for more details regarding biosimilar regulatory exclusivities.